Colorizable Product Preparation Guide

 - to colorize independent areas at the same time;

-- to colorize the same area on product different locations (see example: front location (opens new window), back location (opens new window), colorize in the designer (opens new window));
+- to colorize the same area on product different locations (see example: front location, back location, colorize in the designer);

 - Note: If layers from the same group have different